timkuijsten/node-mongovi/README.md

     > db.dropDatabase()
     >

+## Configuration file
+Database access information is read from .mongovi.json in the users home directory if it exists.

+    {
+      "user":   "joe",
+      "pass":   "foo",
+      "db":     "bar",
+      "authDb": "admin",
+      "host":   "127.0.0.1",
+      "port":   27017
+    }

 ## Command-line options
-Show all command-line options with `mongovi --help`
+Show all command-line options with `mongovi --help`.
+These options override any config file setting.

     Usage: mongovi [options]